ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 #.
 Introduce ``-XTemplateStagePersistence``.
    Which is implied by ``-XTemplateHaskellQuotes`` (and thus plain ``-XTemplateHaskell``) for backwards compatibility.
    It allows the current behavior where we blur the distinction between stages.
-   In particular, with this enabled:
+   In particular, with `TemplateStagePersistence` enabled:

    - Stage 0 identifiers bound in another module can be used in stage 1 (quotes) and stage -1 (splices).
    - Stage 0 identifiers bound anywhere can be used in stage 1, and are automatically.
    - Typed template haskell is allowed.
    - The ``Lift`` type class and all its associated definitions are made available.

-   These are all already always permitted today.
+   These are always permitted today.
    But with ``-XNoTemplateStagePersistence``, overriding the default, all of those are *disabled*.

 #.
 Extend the command line [TODO bikeshed!!] with a way to specify per-stage package dependencies and the like.